-There are three secrets that take the flavor of these brownies over the top!
-These brownies are rich, soft, and everything you crave in a dessert.
+There are three secrets that take the flavor and texture of these brownies over the top.
 They are delicious served plain or served a la mode with homemade chocolate syrup.

 When the craving for a rich, chocolatey dessert strikes, you need this recipe for homemade brownies.

 It is everything you crave in a brownie.
 Rich.
 Moist.
 Gooey.
 Fudgy.
 A true chocolate lover's dream come true.

 Some people shy away from making brownies at home because let's face it, those boxed Brownie mixes are not only easy to make, they are pretty tasty as well.

 However, with a few tips and tricks, you can have homemade brownies that are ALMOST as easy as boxed brownies and MUCH TASTIER.